pactus-project/pactus.org/docs/guide/run-ansible.md

 ::: warning

-Make sure you write down the Mnemonics for your key.
+Make sure you write down the Mnemonics of your keys.
 You can recover your keys from Mnemonics, if you lose them.

-You are responsible for the safety of your key.
+You should know that you are responsible for the safety of your key.

 :::